pmariyasinghe/NetAutomation/README.md

 </p>

 For this lab, I created a self-contained virtual environment with CentOS Linux/KVM, vagrant and Arista virtual EOS (vEOS).
-Here I’m trying to address all of the technically challenges when a network needs to be built programmatically.
-I think building a network from the ground up level programmatically is important as much as maintaining it programmatically.
-Python is the programming language which I used for as my base scripting and although I didn’t have much experience with Python and managed to suss out most of concepts including object oriented programming.
-This will allow us to build the network based on the backup configuration in case of disaster.
+Here I’m trying to address all of the technically challenges potentially we may experience when a network is deployed and built programmatically.
+I think building a network from the ground-up level programmatically is important as much as maintaining it programmatically.
+Thefore I spent considerable amount time on how to get the network built fast way with a little human touch.
+Python is the programming language which I used as my base scripting and although I didn’t have much experience with Python and spent lot of time on Python coding and managed to suss out most of concepts including object oriented programming.

 virtual hosts used in my lab:
 - Ansible host: vagrant-ubuntu-trusty-64